Germanic languages

 The largest North Germanic languages are Swedish, Danish, and Norwegian, which are in part mutually intelligible and have a combined total of about 20 million native speakers in the Nordic countries and an additional five million second language speakers; since the Middle Ages, however, these languages have been strongly influenced by Middle Low German, a West Germanic language, and Low German words account for about 30–60% of their vocabularies according to various estimates.
 Other extant North Germanic languages are Faroese, Icelandic, and Elfdalian, which are more conservative languages with no significant Low German influence, more complex grammar and limited mutual intelligibility with other North Germanic languages today.

 The East Germanic branch included Gothic, Burgundian and Vandalic.
 The last to die off was Crimean Gothic, spoken until the late 18th century in some isolated areas of Crimea.

 The SIL Ethnologue lists 48 different living Germanic languages, 41 of which belong to the Western branch and six to the Northern branch; it places Riograndenser Hunsrückisch German in neither of the categories, but it is often considered a German dialect by linguists.
-The total number of Germanic languages throughout history is unknown as some of them, especially the East Germanic languages, disappeared during or after the Migration Period.
-Some of the West Germanic languages also did not survive past the Migration Period, including Lombardic.
-As a result of World War II and subsequent mass expulsion of Germans, the German language suffered a significant loss of Sprachraum, as well as moribundity and extinction of several of its dialects.
-In the 21st century, German dialects are dying out (Note: This phenomenon is not restricted to German but constitutes a common linguistic development affecting all modern-day living major languages with a complex set of dialects.
-As local dialects increasingly cease to be used, they are usually replaced by a standardized version of the language.) as Standard German gains primacy.

 The common ancestor of all of the languages in this branch is called Proto-Germanic, also known as Common Germanic, which was spoken in about the middle of the 1st millennium BC in Iron Age Scandinavia and Iron Age Northern Germany.
 Proto-Germanic, along with all of its descendants, notably has a number of unique linguistic features, most famously the consonant change known as "Grimm's law."
 Early varieties of Germanic entered history when the Germanic tribes moved south from Scandinavia and northern Germany in the 2nd century BC to settle in the area of today's western Germany and along the Baltic coasts.

 Modern status

-The present-day distribution of the Germanic languages in Europe: